ProjectTangelo/manual/doc/tangelo-project/Contents/1-introduction-and-background.md

 Has been working with computers from a very young age, and her first experience with coding coming in the form of HTML.
 She created webpages and fixed computers as a fun hobby in middle school and high school, this hobby carried onto  her interests in college, which led her to a major in computer science, where she learned other languages, such as C++ and Java.

 ### Tyler Goodman
+Interested in web development and NodeJS.
+Experienced in using various web frameworks.

 <div class="break"></div>